yufree/pmd/README.md

 - [Slides](http://yufree.github.io/presentation/reactomics/pres-asms.html).
 This is the slides for ASMS 2020 Reboot and here is the [video](https://youtu.be/-mT3HcVygHE) of presentation.
 Press "P" and you will see the notes for each slide with details.
 Another full version of reactomics presentation for one hour presentation could be found [here](http://yufree.github.io/presentation/reactomics/pres).
 I will not update the conference presentation while I will add new contents for the full version of reactomics presentation whenever I have new results.

-To perform GlobalStd algorithem, use the following code:
+To perform GlobalStd algorithm, use the following code:

 ``` {r}
 library(pmd)